Cycling in Portland, Oregon: Events

 The Bicycle Transportation Alliance sponsors an annual Bike Commute Challenge, in which thousands of commuters compete for prizes and recognition based on the length and frequency of their commutes.

 The Portland World Naked Bike Ride is the world's largest iteration of the World Naked Bike Ride protest.
 The Portland tradition was established in 2004.
+The Portland Sunday Parkways series was established in 2008.

 The annual event Ladds 500 was established in 2016 for the purpose of riding around a park in Ladd's Addition 500 times, individually or as part of a team.
+The Portland Criterium has been held annually since 2022.

-Pedalpalooza is an annual festival with hundreds of community-organized free bike events.
+Bike Summer (also known as Pedalpalooza) is an annual festival with hundreds of community-organized free bike events.

 Statistics

 The following table shows Portland's historical bike commuting mode share with data coming from the Census Bureau's annual American Community Survey: